 All seats are not created equal.
 You want one that’s supportive and comfortable.
 The lower-priced kayaks have cheap, often plastic seats with no padding at all.
 Generally, as kayak prices rise, so does seat quality.
 If you’ll be on the water for hours at a time, this is especially important.

 4. Dress Appropriately

 You don’t want sunburn.
 You don’t want to overheat or be chilled.
 You want your shoulders and arms to move freely.
 Be sure you have the appropriate gear if you kayak in cold weather and on cold water, which is a pretty major safety concern.
 A dunk in frigid water can mean hypothermia onset within a few minutes.
 If you plan to kayak in cold water often, waterproof paddling apparel is a must.

 Consider paddle gloves, especially if you tend to get blisters and hotspots, or if you sunburn easily.

 Protect your eyes with UV-blocking sunglasses.
 The glare on the water can be blinding.
 Read “Why You Need Polarized Sunglasses for Kayaking” for a lot more detail on this important gear item.

 7. Don't Overdo It

 Don’t overdo it right out of the gate.
 As with any physical activity, ease into it.
 If your plans include an all-day or multi-day kayak tour, prepare for it by going on shorter kayak trips beforehand.

 8. Give Your Legs Room

-Adjust the foot braces to the right length for your legs, wear comfortable shoes (or take them off in the kayak in warm weather), be sure your kayak doesn’t cramp you.
+Adjust the foot braces to the right length for your legs.
+Wear comfortable shoes (or take them off in the kayak in warm weather).
+Be sure you’re not cramped in too small of a kayak.
 Shift your position occasionally to give your seat, hips and legs a break.